coder-at-heart/genie/docs/index.md

 ---
 layout: page
 title: Genie Press
-permalink: /
 nav_order: 1
 ---

-# Genie: The Wordpress Programmer's Toolkit
+# Genie: The WordPress Programmer's Toolkit

 I got tired of copying and pasting this code from plugin to plugin to theme